NightScript370/nightscript370.github.io/pages/modding/ds-index.md

 In case there isn't a `.IPS` file for your ROM or your software didn't patch your ROM, you could try directly modifying the ROM itself using [nds-scene tool](https://gbatemp.net/download/retrogamefan-nds-rom-tool-v1-0_b1215.35735/)

-### Hardmodding

-Hardmodding is when you physically solder the motherboard of the Nintendo DSi to an SD card adapter in order to be read on a computer.
-This is useful for restoring NAND backups, viewing NAND on your PC, etc...

-Here is a guide on how to do so: [Link](https://gbatemp.net/threads/dsi-downgrading-the-complete-guide.393682/)

-Keep in mind you only need to follow "Hardware NAND Mod Guide" and "Decrypting your NAND".
-The rest isn't necessary.

 ### Flashcards

 DS mode flashcards are a slot-1 method of running Nintendo DS applications.
 Flashcarts have the advantages of keeping console files and portable files separate, the ability to be used without modding your system and are usable on DS Phat/Lite consoles.
 However, unlike modding the actual console, there are multiple flashcarts on the market, each with different kernel requirements.
 The kernel you use is the most important.